 Traditional methods security leaders relied on for gathering information, such as firewalls, are no longer effective in a remote work model.
 It’s important to look at different solutions that will provide adequate visibility into your cloud and SaaS applications.
 However, you must be strategic when choosing solutions, as you can easily end up with too many products and spend too much time trying to gather the data across them.
-To determine what new security controls will help you get the visibility you need, start by assessing where your critical data resides and working backwards from there.
+To determine what new security controls will help you get the visibility you need, start by assessing where your critical data resides and working backward from there.

 Cloud activity logs from providers such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) are essential since they generate actionable alerts that allow you to see user logins and activity in the cloud environment.
-One benefit of using cloud providers is the granularity of their access logs.
-For example, AWS CloudTrail surfaces not only user access, but user commands after authentication.
+One benefit of using cloud providers is the granularity of their access control logs.
+For example, AWS CloudTrail surfaces not only user access but user commands after authentication.
 One drawback of using these built-in logs is the substantial lift of building custom content around them due to their granularity and complexity; however, if your content team is up to the task, cloud provider log sources provide unparalleled granularity from a single source.

 To give an example, AWS CloudTrail logs can offer the username, what role was assumed, what exact commands were attempted from what IP address, and against which specific resources.
 They even provide granularity down to whether or not the user used multi-factor authentication when running the command.
-In this way, not only do cloud activity events provide insights to keep your organization secure, they also increase visibility between departments, therefore aiding in business continuity.
+In this way, not only do cloud activity events provide insights to keep your organization secure, but they also increase visibility between departments, therefore aiding in business continuity.